wp-plugins/custom-content-shortcode/readme.txt

 == Description ==

-This plugin adds a shortcode to display the content or a field from any post type.
+This plugin adds a shortcode to get the content or a field from any post type.

 = Basic Examples =